DonMVB/aws/AWS_Assoc_SAA_C02.md

 - When you provision an Amazon Redshift cluster, it is locked down by default so nobody has access to it.
 To grant other users inbound access to an Amazon Redshift cluster, you associate the cluster with a security group.
 - Amazon Redshift provides free storage for snapshots that is equal to the storage capacity of your cluster until you delete the cluster.
 After you reach the free snapshot storage limit, you are charged for any additional storage at the normal rate.
 Because of this, you should evaluate how many days you need to keep automated snapshots and configure their retention period accordingly, and delete any manual snapshots that you no longer need.
 - Regardless of whether you enable automated snapshots, you can take a manual snapshot whenever you want.
 Amazon Redshift will never automatically delete a manual snapshot.
 Manual snapshots are retained even after you delete your Redshift cluster.
 Because manual snapshots accrue storage charges, it’s important that you manually delete them if you no longer need them
+- RedShift is considered highly available but not fault-tolerant (PPT.)
+A RedShift cluster is designed for performance and low latency, not for resilience, and while it has multiple components, the loss of any one will generate a short outage while it is replaced (PPT.)

 ## 1.20.
 Redshift Spectrum:
 - Amazon Redshift Spectrum is used to run queries against exabytes of unstructured data in Amazon S3, with no loading or ETL required.